 Drapery—artfully folded fabric—has been used by European artists for centuries, from ancient Greek sculpture to contemporary photography.
 As I prepare for the studio course...
 Read More

+I've worked for nearly a decade in the J. Paul Getty Museum's Education Department, participating in interpretation of such exhibitions as Holy Image, Hallowed Ground: Icons from Sinai, Drawings by Rembrandt and His Pupils: Telling the Difference, and Rembrandt's Late Religious Portraits.
 I've been an artist since I made my first "real" drawing at the age of 10.
 In my native Russia, I was fortunate to be mentored by two academic artists, Orest Vereisky and Leonid Saifertis.
 Upon relocating to Los Angeles, after a small culture shock, I pursed my art training by obtaining my BFA from Otis Art Institute and an MFA from Art Center College of Design.
 I show my art nationally and internationally; my current exhibition is titled XII Apostles and can be seen as a response to the Old Masters' obsession with hiding and revealing human body and soul.